-Addiction Medicine Mostly Prescribed To Whites, Even As Opioid Deaths Rose In Blacks
+Addiction Kills More Blacks, But Treatment Is Prescribed Mostly To Whites

 White drug users addicted to heroin, fentanyl and other opioids have had near exclusive access to buprenorphine, a drug that curbs the craving for opioids and reduces the chance of a fatal overdose.
 That's according to a study out Wednesday from the University of Michigan.
 It appears in JAMA Psychiatry.

 Researchers reviewed two national surveys of physician-reported prescriptions.
 Between 2012 and 2015, as overdose deaths surged in many states, so did the number of visits during which a doctor or nurse practitioner prescribed buprenorphine, often referred to by its brand name, Suboxone.
-The researchers assessed 13.4 million medical encounters involving the drug, but found no increase in prescriptions written for African Americans and other minorities.
+The researchers assessed 13.4 million medical encounters involving the drug but found no increase in prescriptions written for African Americans and other minorities.

 "White populations are almost 35 times as likely to have a buprenorphine-related visit than black Americans," says Dr. Pooja Lagisetty, an assistant professor of medicine at the University of Michigan Medical School and the study's corresponding author.